cdown/srt/srt_tools/README.rst

   you can naively strip some basic HTML-like markup with ``srt process -m re -f 'lambda sub: re.sub("<[^<]+?>", "", sub)'``.
 HTML-like syntax is especially prevalant in `SSA/ASS`_ subtitles that have been directly converted to SRT.
+  - *remove* allows removal by index/timestamp in sequential or non-sequential order.
+By placing indexes/timestamps non-sequentially (i.e 10, 5), you specify to remove all captions past 10 and before 5.

 .. _mux: https://en.wikipedia.org/wiki/Multiplexing
 .. _`SSA/ASS`: https://en.wikipedia.org/wiki/SubStation_Alpha